miracle078/ai-red-teaming-toolkit/INTERVIEW_DEMO_SCRIPT.md

 # Quick Demo Script for Interviews

-Use this script when demonstrating the AI Red-Teaming Toolkit to interviewers or on technical calls.
+Script to demonstrate the AI Red-Teaming Toolkit to interviewers or on technical calls.

 ---